gerardogandeaga/Chair-Mix-N-Match/README.txt

 to start the python environment

+The main entry point is driver.py, call it with arguments: set and number of outputs.
+E.g. python3 driver.py A 10
+will generate 10 mixed objects in mixer/output/ folder, and print generated probabilities sorted by scores.

 Note:
 If you're running on MacOS and you get an "import opengl" error then you can fix it by modifying the following file: